 The Conversion Process

 Every piece of content should have a purpose.
-There are many possibilities from link building (for SEO) at one extreme to long-form thought leadership pieces at the other.
+There are many possibilities from link building content (for SEO) at one extreme to long-form thought leadership pieces at the other.
 Some content pieces should convert, others will progress a prospect along a path to conversion.

 Building traffic to a website is a time consuming and resource-intensive task.
 It is important to maximise the conversion rate and that is a specific skill.